 To avoid the side effects and lack of effectiveness of NSAIDs, two pain relief dietary supplements containing Boswellia serrata AKBA can be trusted for safety and efficacy:

 The Boswellia extract in the above joint health supplement works 28 percent faster than claimed by national leading brands.
-A 90-day clinical study compared vegetarian Advanced Joint Health Complex to best-selling Osteo Bi-Flex®, Nature Made® Triple Flex, and Schiff® Move Free®.
+A 90-day clinical study compared vegetarian Advanced Joint Health Complex, made by the Shaklee Corporation, to best-selling Osteo Bi-Flex®, Nature Made® Triple Flex, and Schiff® Move Free®.
 Participants were asked to rate their level of comfort and ease of motion before and after taking joint health products.
-Results showed the Boswellia extract in New Advanced Joint Health Complex® scored significantly better than the Boswellia extract in Osteo Bi-Flex® in both categories—45 percent better joint comfort; 31 percent better ease of motion.12
+Results showed the Boswellia extract in Advanced Joint Health Complex® scored significantly better than the Boswellia extract in Osteo Bi-Flex® in both categories—45 percent better joint comfort; 31 percent better ease of motion.12

 The competing brands all contain chondroitin and glucosamine sourced from shellfish.
 Nature Made® also includes artificial colors, as of label comparisons updated June 12, 2017.
 These products are drug-free answers for those who worry about continued use of NSAIDs long-term.